rsrchboy/vim-ducttape/README.md

 This is a VimL library to assist one in using Perl in vim; that is, not to help you with *writing* Perl in vim, using Perl in vim (VimL).

+## Notes

+If the vim you're using lacks `json_encode()` and `json_decode()` this isn't going to work -- we make extensive use of those functions when passing data back and forth from Perl-space to VIM-space.

 ## Why "ducttape"?

 ![Honestly, we just hacked it all together](https://imgs.xkcd.com/comics/lisp.jpg)